 Known for her joyful sunsets, Alaska artist Devita Stipek Writer reflects on a new era of a changing Alaska.
-Devita writes about the Alaska she knows and loves.
-She writes of painting out doors, capturing a moment in time, color and movement, the smell of the salt air on a chill Alaska breeze.
-The romance and reality of painting en plein air in Alaska.
+For over half a century, Devita has been painting the Alaska she knows and loves.

-She paints with unique vision.
+At the age of 79, still painting outdoors directly from the scene whenever she can, she shares a unique artistic vision.
 “As a young painter, I was fortunate to have instructors who encouraged me to find my own eye, as it were, my own expression rather than to learn a certain style or method.
 I find myself attracted to the Post Impressionists, more particularly the Fauvists like Emil Nolde and Georges Rouault.
 And of course, Vincent van Gogh.”

 Nonetheless, she approaches the future with some trepidation as she mourns the changes she is seeing from development and climate change.

 In this series of short articles and posts she writes of her experiences and reflects upon the changes she she observes.
 With some sadness, she senses a Seachange in the heart of Alaska.

 About long time Alaska Painter, Devita Stipek Writer: She raised her family in bush communities from Ketchikan to Kodiak, and developed her unique vision while painting en plein air in the isolation of her family’s remote homestead in Southeast Alaska.